Skip to main content

 For security reasons, saved sensitive fields (such as token, api_key, and client_secret) are returned masked when read.
 When editing, leaving a sensitive field blank means “keep the current value” — not “clear it.”
 The stored credential is only overwritten when you explicitly change it.

 Use HTTPS for per-user OAuth discovery whenever possible.
-Enable “Allow OAuth discovery over HTTP” for a non-local HTTP Card URL only in controlled test environments.
+Enable “Allow fetching OAuth configuration over HTTP (testing only)” for a non-local HTTP Card URL only in controlled test environments.
 If an HTTPS endpoint uses a self-signed certificate, enable “Skip TLS certificate verification” only temporarily and only inside a trusted network.

 Inbound: Letting External Agents Call AI SRE